h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ### Applicability of ROC Curves in the Real World

 ROC and AUC curves are important evaluation metrics for calculating the performance of any classification model.
-In hopes of understanding the applicability of ROC curves, consider the next ROC curves with its AUC and histograms from a binary classifier model trying to make the following point:
+In hopes of understanding the applicability of ROC curves, consider the next ROC curves with its AUC and smooth histograms from a binary classifier model trying to make the following point:

 **Task**: Identify the most effective ROC Curve that will distinguish between green and red apples.